ntwari-egide/journal-entry-springboot-jsp/README.md

 }
 ```
-Wanna, know how to handle complete queries, like getting entries by category name ?
+Wanna, know how to handle complex queries, like getting entries by category name ?

 ```java
 @RequestMapping("/getEntriesByCategory")